 Helping Weak Hedgehogs

-In the winter, you might see a hedgehog during the day in gardens or walking across the street – this suggests that they are struggling to find food and water.
+In the winter, you might see a hedgehog during the day in gardens or walk across the street – this suggests that they are struggling to find food and water.

 Bonfire night can also be hazardous for these creatures.
 Make sure that you check your piles of wood and twigs for hedgehogs before lighting your fire.